 Phone: Make sure a modern version of Microsoft Outlook is installed and configured on your phone.
 Outlook is free to download from both iOS App Store and Android Play Store.

-You'll be asked to set up multi-factor Authentication for your university accounts.
-You may have seen this on your bank account, patient records etc., where you are asked to confirm your identity through a code sent to you by SMS.
+You'll be asked to set up two-factor Authentication for your university accounts.
+You may have seen this on your bank account, patient records etc., where you are asked to confirm your identity through a code sent to you by a method of your choice.

 Please view our guides below to find out how to set up the Outlook app on your mobile device.